eknutov/SemanticTeamIMRO/Models/Specific/Structuurvisieplangebied_R/MD_Structuurvisieplangebied_R.md

 `Structuurvisieplangebied_R` is a class, coined under the prefix:
 - ro: <http://data.informatiehuisruimte.nl/def/ro#>

+Structuurvisieplangebied is modeled as a class in rdfs/owl and has a respective shape in shacl.
+This shape denotes which properties are allowed/required. with the use of `sh:closed true ;` we can state that no properties, other than the ones specified with `sh:property`, are allowed.
+An exeption list is included for the properties `rdf:type rdfs:label rdfs:subClassOf rdfs:isDefinedBy dcterms:subject`.

 ## typePlan

 typePlan is defined as an `owl:ObjectProperty` with a specific range.
 No domain is specified, but so far only instances of ro:plangebied use this property.
 Its range is a specific enumeration, namely `RuimtelijkPlanOfBesluit_SV`.
 Since this is a 'type' relation, the terms enumerated in `RuimtelijkPlanOfBesluit_SV` are defined as classes.
-This enumeration is a subset of another enumeration.
+This enumeration is a subset of a larger enumeration.
 All these are to be defined in the same hierarchy, in the model.
 This specific subset (`RuimtelijkPlanOfBesluit_SV`), modeled in shacl.
 In this case this lead to the following statement:
 ```
 sh:in (
   ro:Structuurvisie # although only one terms is in the enumeration, for 							consistency the sh:in approach is still used.